cjroth/aframe-d3-3d-graph-example/README.md

 # Install

-Use `npm install` or `yarn install` which will install all dependencies and run `browserify main.js > main.combined.js` to build the project.
+Use `npm install` or `yarn add` which will install all dependencies and run `browserify main.js > main.combined.js` to build the project.

 # Run